|

 group was launched.

-Today, the Massachusetts Audubon Society is one of 11 loosely linked
+Today, the Massachusetts Audubon Society is one of 11 loosely

-of the National Audubon Society, which has 570,000 members in 40 states.
+independent of the National Audubon Society, which has 570,000 members

 But the founding state chapter continues to lead the way, said John